 Brain Tumors Treatment

-The treatment plan for a brain tumor depends on the size, type and location of the tumor in the brain, patient’s overall health and treatment preferences.
+The treatment plan for a brain tumors depends on the size, type and location of the tumor in the brain, patient’s overall health and treatment preferences.

 For benign (non-cancerous tumors), surgical or other forms of intervention to destroy the tumor are considered.